 The bond between dogs and owners is undeniably strong and often surpasses dog owners’ relationships with other friends and family.

 - Four-legged family members: Nearly all (96%) respondents agree that their dog is part of their family.

 - BFFs: More than eight-in-10 dog owners surveyed (82%) agree that their dog is one of their best friends.

 - More insightful than humans?: Nearly six-in-10 (58%) of respondents agree their dog understands them as no human could.

 - Interestingly, female dog owners feel an even stronger connection with their dogs than their male counterparts.
 Two-thirds (64%) of women surveyed agree their dogs understand them like no human could, compared to just 50% of men.

 Then, on the eve of National Dog Week, something terrible happened.

 It was Saturday morning.
-My husband took our dogs Bailey Mae and newly rescued, Jeb, for their morning walk.
-At the corner of the school, a tow truck pulled into the church parking lot across the street and turned on their lights, reved their engine, and Jeb bolted.
+My husband took our dogs Bailey Mae and Jeb’s newly rescued for their morning walk.
+A tow truck pulled into the church parking lot across the street at the school corner, turned on their lights, revved their engine, and Jeb bolted.
 He darted with such force that his leash was yanked from my husband’s hand.

 Three weeks, to the day, since we brought him home.